Rodent Removal in Gainesville

 Alachua County’s rodent population is known to spread:

-• Hantavirus pulmonary syndrome (HPS).
+- Hantavirus Pulmonary Syndrome (HPS).
 This is a severe respiratory disease spread through inhalation of airborne particles contaminated with rodent droppings or urine.
 Early symptoms include fatigue, fever, and muscle aches, and it can become life-threatening if left untreated.

-• Leptospirosis.
+- Leptospirosis.
 Caused by bacteria found in rodent urine, this disease can infect humans through skin cuts or mucous membranes, particularly in water-contaminated areas.
 Symptoms range from fever and chills to more severe complications such as kidney or liver damage.

-• Salmonellosis.
+- Salmonellosis.
 Rodents can contaminate food and surfaces with Salmonella bacteria, leading to symptoms such as diarrhea, fever, and abdominal cramps when contaminated food is ingested.
 Thorough cleaning and food storage can reduce the risk.

-• Rat-bite fever.
+- Rat-Bite Fever.
 Spread either through bites or contact with infected rodents, this disease may cause fever, vomiting, and rash.
 It requires prompt medical treatment to prevent serious complications.

 A member of our team will be in touch shortly to confirm your contact details or address questions you may have.

-Managing Common Rodent Attractors
+Managing Common Rodent Attractors in Gainesville

-Rodents are often drawn to accessible food, water sources, and shelter, so effective prevention starts with addressing these factors.
+Rodents are often drawn to accessible food, water sources, and shelter, so effective prevention in Gainesville starts with addressing these factors.
 Begin by keeping your home clean and free of crumbs or open food containers.
 Store pantry items like cereals, grains, and pet food in airtight containers to block rodents' access completely.
 Make a habit of cleaning dishes promptly and taking out the trash regularly, ensuring garbage bins are tightly sealed.
 Even small bits of food or spills can be a magnet for rodents, so thorough cleanliness is key.

 Beyond food, rodents may also seek refuge in cluttered areas around your home or yard.
-To reduce these harborage opportunities, clear away piles of old newspapers, cardboard boxes, or unused items where rodents might nest.
+To reduce these opportunities, clear away piles of old newspapers, cardboard boxes, or unused items where rodents might nest.
 Outdoors, trim overgrown vegetation and keep firewood stacks elevated and away from walls.
 Seal any holes or cracks in walls, floors, and around windows or doors to close off potential entry points.
-By addressing these common attractors, you can create a far less inviting environment for rodents, helping to keep your living space safe and rodent-free.
+By addressing these common attractors, you can create a far less inviting environment for rodent infestations, helping to keep your living space safe and rodent-free.